-Amy's Donuts is hands down the best donut shop around and hard to resist.
-With over 100 variety of donuts, you can't walk away saying they didn't have with you wanted.
-These donuts are a must have for any office meeting, and be sure to grab a "Heart Attack" variety to serve up to your special friend.
-Amy's is open 24/7 so when you get the donut munchies, you will know exactly where to go.
+Amy’s Donuts is hands down the best donut shop around and hard to resist.
+With over 100 varieties of donuts, you can’t walk away saying they didn’t have with you wanted.
+These donuts are a must-have for any office meeting and be sure to grab a “Heart Attack” variety to serve up to your special friend.
+Amy’s is open 24/7 so when you get the donut munchies, you will know exactly where to go.

 Lucky Dog Day Care & Boarding offers a fun place to go for your pet.
-Whether you need grooming, training, day care or a place for Fido to stay while you are out of town, your dog won't have their tail between their legs when they show up.
-Lucky dog is careful to arrange dogs by temperament and size to assure that everyone has a good time.
+Whether you need grooming, training, daycare, or a place for Fido to stay while you are out of town, your dog won’t have their tail between its legs when they show up.
+Lucky Dog is careful to arrange dogs by temperament and size to assure that everyone has a good time.
 When you pick up Fido, give him a quick self-wash before you head home.

 National Museum of WWII Aviation is located adjacent to the Colorado Springs Airport and this museum has so much to offer, you can come multiple times in a month, and still see new things.
 There are interactive films, testimonies, gear and you even get to tour the restoration company that restores old planes from the war.
 The volunteers at this museum are exceptional and can always lend an additional story and add to your experience.